Skip to main content Skip to main navigation Skip to footer content

 Parental Leave

-Parental Leave Details
+More About Parental Leave

 Unpaid Parental Leave (R03/R04 Only)

-Tenured or probationary faculty employees (R03) and permanent employees in APC (R04) may take up to 12 months of unpaid parental leave.
-This leave runs concurrently with CSU FML, PDL, ECML, and (paid) Parental Leave.
-Please refer to your Collective Bargaining Agreement for additional details.
+This leave typically runs concurrently with CSU FML, PDL, ECML, and paid Parental Leave.
+Refer to your Collective Bargaining Agreement for full details.

 Collective Bargaining Agreements

-Education Code Maternity Leave
+Education Code Maternity Leave (ECML)

 Leave Without Pay